 So you want to change the world using technology?
 You think you have a killer idea that will blow the socks off the technology startup world?
 This post will provide you a simple blueprint as to how to validate and test your idea, increasing your chances of success.

 There is a palpable excitement in the air when you walk around Tech City in London – even with Brexit rumbling away in the background!
 There’s a frenzy of activity as entrepreneurs leverage technology to make dreams a reality.
-Technology has changed our lives for the better in many ways and will continue to do so at an accelerating rate with the introduction of the IoT, Machine Learning and Blockchain.
+Technology has changed our lives for the better in many ways and will continue to do so at an accelerating rate with the introduction of the IoT, machine learning, blockchain and all that juicy stuff.

 So with all this noise, how do begin to validate your idea and give yourself the best possible chance of success?